prysmaticlabs/documentation/website/docs/install/install-with-bazel.md

 Prysm can be installed on GNU/Linux, MacOS, and Arm64 using our build tool, [Bazel](https://bazel.build).
 This page includes instructions for performing this method.

 :::tip Pro-Tip
-**NOTICE:** The Prysm installation script is the easiest and most efficient way of installing the latest binaries.
-Instructions for using it can be found [here](/docs/install/linux).
+**NOTICE:** We recommend users install Bazelisk, the user-friendly launcher for Bazel.
+It identifies and manages the required Bazel version for any repository you want to build.
 :::

 **Have questions?** Stop by the [#documentation](https://discord.gg/QQZMCgU) channel on Discord and let us know.